Welcome to Teavivre! Login or Register

 Flower tea combines the flavor of flower and tea, meanwhile brings people a strong experience of its bright color.
 The choose of materials and the making methods of flower tea has greatly affected this special effect.

-In order to give the flower a complete blossom when brewed, our technicians will skillfully needle the bottom of the flowers, then bind tea and flower together before carefully neatening the Silver Needle tea buds.
+In order to give the flower a complete blossom when brewed, our technicians will skillfully needle the bottom of the flowers, then bind tea and flower together before carefully neatening the Mao Feng tea buds.

 For more information, please check the article Process of making Flowering tea